TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 *   Privacy Policy
 *   Unavailable Items With No Photos
-*   Copyright and Intellectual Property Policy
 *   Electronic Communications Policy
+*   Complying with International Trade Laws
-*   Gift Cards Terms of Use - Canadian Dollars (CAD)
+*   Gift Cards Terms of Use (French) - Canadian Dollars (CAD)